zacanger/zacanger.github.io/blog/src/switch-to-linux-part-two.md

 I'm not going to go all out with this one; I could talk for months about the reasons folks should consider Linux (or a BSD), and especially about the reasons NOT to use Apple products, but that's not a topic for here and now.
-If you're interested, please do follow me on [Twitter](http://twitter.com/zacanger); I post notes on various webapps and always link to them on Twitter, and occassionally go on little rants--just enough to fill up a page of your feed 8D.

 Thanks so much for reading!
 If you missed it, [here's the first part of this note](https://notes.pinboard.in/u:zacanger/1519026e3458629771c8), where I talk